Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 AXIALunar is a permissionless network and anyone can come along and start using it.

-Those who participated in the AXIASolar sale can claim a proportional amount of LUNAR through the [AXIALunar Claims process][axialunar claims].
+Those who participated in the AXIACoin sale can claim a proportional amount of LUNAR through the [AXIALunar Claims process][axialunar claims].

 LUNAR used to be publicly available through a highly-frictional faucet, but this has been